Soil and Water Conservation District

 2022 Tree Sale

-Got an early-bird peak at the selection and it looks like there some new offerings.
+We have some new species available along with some favorites.
 Tree species: Big Leaf Maple, Paper Birch, Serviceberry, Orange Honeysuckle, Twinberry, Pacific Crabapple, Choke Cherry, Cascara, Red Flowering Currant, Nootka Rose, Thimbleberry, Douglas Spirea, Black Cottonwood and Peachleaf Willow cuttings, as well as Sugar Pine to round out our conifer selection.